| Ancient Greek δαίμων

 the Masoretic text tells us that the spirit was sent

+by God.
 Some benevolent shedim were used in kabbalistic ceremonies (as with

 the golem of Rabbi Yehuda Loevy),